 level is estimated at around EUR 1 million.
-Furthermore, the annual cost of operating the system was estimated at around EUR 0.42 per vehicle (in 2022 prices).
-In total, one-off administrative costs for authorities are estimated at around EUR 25 million in 2026, and recurrent costs at EUR 111.4 million in 2030 and EUR 125.6 million in 2050 relative to the baseline.
+Furthermore, the annual cost of operating the system was estimated at around EUR 0.42 per vehicle (in 2022 prices)162.
+In total, one-off administrative costs for authorities are estimated at around EUR 25 million in 2026, and recurrent costs at EUR 111.4 million in 2030 and EUR 125.6 million in 2050 relative to the baseline163.
 Expressed as present value over 2026-2050, the total one-off and recurrent administrative costs are estimated at EUR 33.7 million for PMC6, EUR 15.4 million for PMC7, EUR 9.4 million for PMC8 and EUR 2.12 billion for PMC9 (see Table 4).
 Thus, the administrative costs due to the common set of measures (PMC6, PMC7, PMC8 and PMC9) are estimated at around EUR 2.18 billion, expressed as present value over 2026-2050, of which EUR 51.6 million one-off costs.

 In PO1a, beyond the costs of the common measures (PMC6, PMC7, PMC8 and PMC9), additional administrative costs are expected from the introduction of RSI for motorcycles not covered by PTI in six Member States (PM1), from the digitalisation of the registration certificates (PM16), and from adding new data elements to the vehicle registers (PM17).
-The recurrent administrative costs (i.e., labour costs for the additional inspections) due to PM1 are estimated at EUR 0.5 million in 2030 and EUR 0.6 million in 2050 relative to the baseline.
-For PM16, the one-off costs for the adaptation of the IT system are estimated at EUR 12.8 million in 2026, while the recurrent costs for maintenance are estimated at EUR 0.5 million in 2026 and the recurrent costs for harmonising the dataset in PM17 are estimated at EUR 0.5 million in 2026 and the recurrent costs for continuous data updates and broader maintenance of the dataset at EUR 0.4 million per year.
-Expressed as present value over 2026-2050, total administrative costs are estimated at EUR 9.1 million for PM1, EUR 35.8 million for PM16 and EUR 8.4 million expressed as present value over 2026-2050 relative to the baseline.
+The recurrent administrative costs (i.e., labour costs for the additional inspections) due to PM1 are estimated at EUR 0.5 million in 2030 and EUR 0.6 million in 2050 relative to the baseline164.
+For PM16, the one-off costs for the adaptation of the IT system are estimated at EUR 12.8 million in 2026, while the recurrent costs for maintenance are estimated at EUR 0.5 million per year165.
+The one-off costs for harmonising the dataset in PM17 are estimated at EUR 0.5 million in 2026 and the recurrent costs for continuous data updates and broader maintenance of the dataset at EUR 0.4 million per year.
+Expressed as present value over 2026-2050, total administrative costs are estimated at EUR 9.1 million for PM1, EUR 35.8 million for PM16 and EUR 8.4 million for PM17.
+Altogether, the administrative costs for authorities under PO1a amount to EUR 2.23 billion expressed as present value over 2026-2050 relative to the baseline.

 On top of the common measures, PO1b includes only one measure that generates administrative costs for authorities, namely the mandatory inspection of cargo securing (PM13).
-The recurrent administrative costs relate to labour costs for the additional cargo securing inspections and are estimated at EUR 0.5 million in 2030 and EUR 0.6 million in 2050 relative to the baseline (EUR 9.8 million expressed as present value over 2026-2050).
+The recurrent administrative costs relate to labour costs for the additional cargo securing inspections and are estimated at EUR 0.5 million in 2030 and EUR 0.6 million in 2050 relative to the baseline 166 (EUR 9.8 million expressed as present value over 2026-2050).
 The total administrative costs for authorities under PO1b are thus estimated at EUR 2.19 billion, expressed as present value over 2026-2050.